metabase/metabase/docs/enterprise-guide/authenticating-with-saml.md

 **If you don't see your IdP listed here:**

 - Refer to your IdP's reference docs on configuring SAML.
-For example, see [OneLogin's SAML docs](https://onelogin.service-now.com/support?id=kb_article&sys_id=83f71bc3db1e9f0024c780c74b961970).
+You'll be looking for something like this [OneLogin SAML guide](https://onelogin.service-now.com/support?id=kb_article&sys_id=83f71bc3db1e9f0024c780c74b961970).
 - Fill out your IdP's SAML form using the information found on the [Metabase SAML form](#turning-on-saml-based-sso).
 - For more information, see the next section on [Generic SAML configuration](#generic-saml-configuration).